aarsonline/aarsonline.github.io/class2/sep/README.md

-O-phosphoseryl-tRNA synthetase (SepRS) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the non-proteinogenic amino acid o-phosphoserine to the tRNA of cysteine:
+O-phosphoseryl-tRNA synthetase (SepRS) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the non-proteinogenic amino acid O-phosphoserine to the tRNA of cysteine: